microsoft/gadgetron-azure/README.md

     The Prometheus Adapter is responsible for aggregating metrics from Promtheus and exposing them as custom metrics that we can use for scaling the Gadgetron.

-1. Deploy gadgetron in AKS with helm chart:
+1. Deploy Gadgetron with helm chart:

     ```bash
     helm install <nameofgadgetroninstance> helm/gadgetron/